msfx07/debian12-xfce-vnc-docker/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 ---
+## Assumptions / Prerequisites

+This project assumes you have a running Linux desktop environment (any distribution) and that you're testing or demoing a GUI inside Docker.
+The primary use cases are local development, quick demos, and CI-friendly GUI tests on a Linux host.

+- Host requirements: Docker and GNU Make (the included `install.sh` can attempt to install them on many distributions but typically requires `sudo`).
+- A VNC viewer on the client machine to connect to the container (e.g. TigerVNC viewer, Remmina, or any VNC client).
+- The repository binds the VNC server to localhost by default; this is intended for local testing.
+If you run on a remote host, secure the VNC connection (set `VNC_PASSWORD`, use SSH tunnel, or VPN).

+---

 ## Quick start (install Docker + make, then build)

 1) If you don't already have Docker and GNU Make, use the bundled helper.
-It will try to detect and install what's missing:
+It will try to detect and install what's missing (Docker, GNU Make, and optionally TigerVNC for local VNC testing):

 ```sh
 ./install.sh        # detects/installs Docker and GNU Make when possible